clicky/clicky.sh/content/posts/testing/nunit-combinatorial.md

 So how can I maintain a comprehensive set of tests against this set of mutable objects?

-# My first attempt, indicies
+# My first attempt, indices

 ``` c#
 [Values(1, 2, 3)] int index
 ```

-By using indicies, which are constant, we can index into a list maintained elsewhere.
+By using indices, which are constant, we can index into a list maintained elsewhere.
 Immediately however, I realised this has a few problems.
 - It's not readable, when a new person looks at this test, what does this index mean?
 - The intent is obscured, the index relates to a list only mentioned inside the test, likely confusing
-- Indicies and the list must be maintained separately which WILL fail, if we add too many indicies, the failure will be obvious, but if we don't add new ones when we get a new test case, the tests will secretly not test that scenario which is a nightmare
+- Indices and the list must be maintained separately which WILL fail, if we add too many indices, the failure will be obvious, but if we don't add new ones when we get a new test case, the tests will secretly not test that scenario which is a nightmare

 # My next idea, funcs